brightsolutions/ERPAL-Platform-Docs/docs/usecases/online-shop.md

 ## 4. Create Products-list (view)
-The fourth step, creating a product-list (view and page), is not that complicated but rather complex.
+The fourth step: creating a product-list (view and page), is not that complicated but rather complex.
 So let's do this step by step. (<a class="seekto">3:10</a>)

 ### 4.1 Add a new view
 First part: create a view that contains all listed products (<a class="seekto">3:27</a>).